-We're just back from Berlin, where this week we had the pleasure of speaking at Project A
+We're just back from Berlin, where this week we had the pleasure of speaking at Project A's portfolio day.

 Aside from the usual introduction to tokens and cryptocurrencies, we focused our talk on describing what we've been telling people privately, and on here, for a while: we're not big fans of ICOs.

 Fortunately we're seeing data that suggests the trend of anyone being able to raise whatever they wanted for any kind of projects is over, but the frothiness is still rampant.

 The main points that make us be short on ICOs are: